epccs/Irrigate7/Hardware/README.md

             High side battery current sensing like RPUno^6.
             Add 2x5 IDE plug interface for testing K7 and interfacing with CL8.
             Remove CL8 function (it will be an option with the CL8 board) and make ICP3 like ICP1 input.
-            Remove JTAG connector, but make sure the TP is available.
+            Remove JTAG connector, use the IO for K7 and CL8 interface not PVCC.
-            Place boost storage Cap on a pluggable connector.
+            Allow placing boost storage Cap on a pluggable connector.
-            Back port K3 board updates for use on Irrigate7, and contorl signals work with CL8 board.
+            Back port K3 board updates, and setup K7 contor to work with CL8 board.

         ^1  Done: Design, Layout, BOM, Review*, Order Boards, Assembly,
             WIP: Testing,